gigantedocil/refactoring-mono-to-micro-tool/README.md

 # Usage

-In order to use this tool you should clone this repo and run the code analyzer app.
-For the best results you should use the tool on the sample monolith as it was with that monolith that the tool has been tested with.
+In order to start using this tool you should:

+- Clone this repo.
+- Run the CodeAnalysisApp.MonolithDemo with IIS Express and perform an HTTP GET request with an HTTP client (e.g., Postman) to the http://localhost:23515/api/1/price endpoint and verify that it is returning 12.
+- Stop the project.
+- Run the project CodeAnalysisApp.
+A terminal will pop up and ask a series of questions.
+Answer the questions with the default answers which appear inside parenthesis after each question.
+- After the questions are answered the refactoring will be applied automatically.
+- Run the monolith and the newly generated microservice and call the first endpoint again to verify that it is still returning 12.